 Amazon is all but certain to continue to dominate online retail in the near future and could threaten current market leaders in the physical retail and entertainment spaces in the years ahead.
 It’s no wonder that the Stock Advisor touts Amazon as one of its best stock tips of all time — nor that Amazon remains one of the top tech stocks to buy today.

-Amazon’s five-year annualized return is 36.89% as of June 30, 2021, according to Morningstar.
-That’s roughly in line with the 33.56% five-year annualized return of the Internet retail sector.
+Amazon’s five-year annualized return is 36.22% as of Nov.
+10, 2021, according to Morningstar.
+That’s a bit better than the 28.45% five-year annualized return of the Internet retail sector.

-But remember that Amazon is the most dominant Internet retail company in North America, so it can only grow so fast these days.
-The stock’s 15-year annualized return of 34.84% is comfortably ahead of the sector’s 24.47% benchmark return.
+This is especially impressive given that Amazon is the most dominant Internet retail company in North America, so it can only grow so fast these days.
+The stock’s 15-year annualized return of 34.85% is comfortably ahead of the sector’s 23.16% benchmark return.

 2. Netflix (NASDAQ: NFLX)